Stock And Bond Suitability — Investment And Stock Attorney Russell Forkey

 There are a number of ways to demonstrate whether or not a particular investment or strategy was unsuitable.
 However, in securities matters, the inquiry always commences with a reference to the relevant rules to which financial professionals are subject.

 In this regard, both the Financial Industry Regulatory Authority (FINRA), as well as the New York Stock Exchange, have had suitability rules in place for a number of years.
-Effective October 7, 2011, a revised suitability rules takes effect.
+Effective October 7, 2011, revised suitability rules take effect.
 It is FINRA Rule 2111.
-This rules provides much more specificity on the issue of suitability than the rule currently in effect.
+This rule provides much more specificity on the issue of suitability than the rule currently in effect.

 FINRA Rule 2111(a) provides as follows:

 “A member or an associated person must have a reasonable basis to believe that a recommended transaction or investment strategy involving a security or securities is suitable for the customer, based on the information obtained through the reasonable diligence of the member or associated person to ascertain the customer’s investment profile.
 A customer’s investment profile includes, but is not limited to, the customer’s age, other investments, financial situation and needs, tax status, investment objectives, investment experience, investment time horizon, liquidity needs, risk tolerance, and any other information the customer may disclose to the member or associated person in connection with such recommendation.”